mateudu/serverless-workshop/Module 1 - Serverless API/readme.md

 1. Open the **Functions** extension and verify you are signed into an Azure account
 1. Click the folder icon to create a new project - it will prompt you to select a folder to create the app in
 1. Choose "beta" or "~2" for the runtime if you are prompted, and select "JavaScript" for the language
 1. Click the lightning bolt icon in the Azure Functions extension to add a function to this app.
 Select **HTTP Trigger** for the trigger.
-Give it any name you like (I'll just leave as the default "HttpTriggerJS")
+Give it any name you like (I'll name "products")
 1. Select **Anonymous** for the authentication type.  **Function** would also work but requires a key is passed in a header or query parameter to execute the function once published.
-1. You should now see a default Azure Functions teamplate like the following:
+1. You should now see a default Azure Functions template like the following:

     ```javascript
     module.exports = async function (context, req) {